 There are a number of schemes for international students from outside the European Economic Area.
 These include:

 The government announced in September 2019 plans to introduce a post-study route.
 Further information on the post-study proposals can be found on the Government website at and on the UK Visas & Immigration Factsheet.

 The UK Council for International Student Affairs (UKCISA) has also published information on this proposed immigration route.

 Please be advised that these are currently proposals and nothing has been agreed at the present time.
-The current work routes after studies available to Tier 4 students in the UK are Tier 2 (General), Tier 5 (Temporary worker) and the Start-up route.
+The current work routes after studies available to Tier 4 students in the UK are the Skilled Worker, Tier 5 (Temporary worker) and the Start-up route.

 Visa application fees to apply/switch in the UK: £493 (8 weeks) £993 (Priority 10 day) £1,293 Super Priority (24 hrs).
 Please add £19.20 for your biometrics.